 Special properties used in mineral identification include anything that is unique and identifiable about that mineral.
 This can range from complex properties, like the natural fiber-optic nature of ulexite, to simple things like taste.
 Halite is common table salt, and thus, tastes salty.
 Sylvite is a potassium salt and has more of a bitter taste.

 Mineralogists use a property related to density called specific gravity, which is the ratio of the weight of a mineral specimen to the weight of an equal volume of water.
 Since the volume of the specimen can be easily measured by submerging it in a graduated cylinder in the lab and noting the rise in water level on the graduated scale, and the weight of the specimen and the weight of an equal volume of water is also easily measured in the lab, this property avoids the issues associated with determining mass and density.
-While specific gravity may be distinctive for each mineral, most students will find it less useful for mineral identification than other more easily observed properties in the field, except in a few rare cases, like with the very dense galena or native gold.
-In such cases, most geologists judge specific gravity by the subjective quality of “heft,” which is how heavy the specimen feels in one’s hand relative to its size.
+While specific gravity may be distinctive for each mineral, most students will find it less useful for mineral identification in the field than other more easily observed properties, except in a few rare cases, like with the very dense galena or native gold.
+For handy identification, most geologists judge specific gravity by the subjective quality of “heft,” which is how heavy the specimen feels in one’s hand relative to its size.

-Some iron oxide minerals are attracted to a magnet or can be magnetized themselves to act as a magnet.
+Some iron oxide minerals are attracted to a magnet or are magnetized themselves and act as a magnet.
 These minerals are considered magnetic, and include magnetite (Fe3O4) and ilmenite (FeTiO3).
-While magnetite is always attracted to a magnet and can be magnetized, ilmenite is weakly magnetic, and even some hematite is weakly magnetic.
-When magnetite is naturally magnetic, it is called lodestone.
+While magnetite is always attracted to a magnet and can be magnetized, ilmenite is weakly magnetic, and even some hematite is weakly magnetic. a common name for naturally magnetic is lodestone.

-Striations on certain cleavage faces are a optical phenomenon used to separate plagioclase feldspar from K-spar.
+Striations on certain cleavage faces are a optical phenomenon and can be used to separate plagioclase feldspar from K-spar.
 The cleavage angle of feldspar is not exactly 90 degrees, differing by a tiny amount.
-Striations are produced by a process called twinning in which parallel zones in the crystal replicate in mirror images so that the tiny differences in cleavage angle on one cleavage surface appear as light and dark lines.
-Unlike plagioclase feldspar, potassium feldspar does not show striations, but instead may show linear features called exsolution lamellae, also known as perthite.
+Striations are produced by a process called twinning in which parallel zones in the crystal replicate in mirror images so that the tiny differences in cleavage angle on one cleavage surface appear in reflected light as light and dark lines.
+Unlike plagioclase feldspar, potassium feldspar does not have this twinning property and does not show striations, but instead may show linear features called exsolution lamellae, also known as perthite.
 These are not striations, but represent separation of small amounts of sodium feldspar from the dominant potassium feldspar in a crystal because K and Na are different in ionic size and cannot fit into the same places in the crystal lattice.
 This causes two different minerals (potassium feldspar and sodium feldspar/albite) to crystallize out into roughly parallel zones in the same crystal, which can be seen as these perthitic lineations.

-One of the most interesting special properties is florescence.
-Certain minerals, or inclusions within them, give off light in another wavelength when exposed to ultraviolet radiation.
+One of the most interesting special properties of minerals is florescence.
+Certain minerals, or inclusions within them, give off light in visible wavelengths when exposed to ultraviolet radiation.
 Many mineral exhibits have a florescence room with “black lights” where this property can be observed.
 Even more rare are minerals that absorb the light, then slowly release the light, much like a glow-in-the-dark sticker.
 This is known as phosphorescence.